SioKCronin/website/content/about.md

 machine learning, and building strong communities.

-She began her career researching how humans learn at Harvard's Lab for Developmental Studies, and now stewards human-computer ecosystems solving problems that matter.
+She began her career researching how humans learn at Harvard's Lab for Developmental Studies, spent several years exploring embodied intelligence, and now stewards human-computer ecosystems solving problems that matter.
 She is currently the Engineering Manager at Landed, where she leads a team of engineers helping support the financial well-being of essential professionals.